What is residential sober living?

 While the medical bills may be costly without insurance coverage, you likely won’t be making rent payments elsewhere during your stay, so that might help you save some money.

-How much does sober living cost?
+How much does sober living or a halfway house cost in California?

 The cost of staying in a sober living home heavily depends on factors such as location, length of stay, and the resources offered by the home.
 Homes with more intensive counseling services and other initiatives for residents will likely be more expensive.